-137. The workers at Rydges and Stamford Plaza who contracted SARS-CoV-2 from returned travellers transmitted SARS-CoV-2 to other members of the Victorian community.
+137. The workers at Rydges and Stamford Plaza who contracted SARS-CoV-2 from returned travellers or other workers subsequently transmitted SARS-CoV-2 to other members of the Victorian community outside those hotels, including to a returned traveller at Stamford Plaza.